MaN8fy/Blocky-Adventure/README.md

 - If ray hits a block, its informations are gained.
 - Afterwards block spawn position is calculated.
 - Place function is sent to world generation script, where can be handeled actual block creation and update of neighbour blocks (for proper rendering).

+#### Switch item

+-Scroll up or down switches current block which player can spawn.